davidgit3000/SSUP-Social-Media-App/README.md

 - [x] Can update their Biology
 - [x] Can see past posts
 ## GIF
+### Security of Website
 ![](http://g.recordit.co/iL1YGW24yN.gif)
+### Can follow, upload pictures, videos, other posts, see who is online/offline, see past posts
 ![](http://g.recordit.co/KLqQ4BYLwi.gif)

 # How to set up and run the app